A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Discussion

-This work focuses on the early time of $\gamma$-ray signature.
+This work focuses on the early time $\gamma$-ray signature.
 It is possible to extend the code to model the spectra at a later time.
-However, it requires a number of extension: The code needs to take into account the propagation time of photons from their sources until they escape, as well as the time-dependence of the ejecta during their expansion \citep[see the comparison in][]{Milne2004}.
+However, it requires a number of extensions: The code needs to take into account the propagation time of photons from their sources until they escape, as well as the time-dependence of the ejecta during their expansion \citep[see the comparison in][]{Milne2004}.
 In this work, these effects remain small (e.g., less than a few seconds for novae and less than a day in SNe Ia) and the correction in the local thermodynamics is small.
 When the ejecta enters the nebula phase, photons travel for a significant amount of distance before the next interaction.
-The local thermodynamics condition experienced by the photons then depends on the time difference between the generation of photons and the encounter.
+The local thermodynamics condition experienced by the photons then depends on the arrival time of the photons at the shell considered.
 Besides the change of profile, to compute the instantaneous luminosity, the integration should include consistently the time delay.

 Complication occurs for microphysics in the nebula phase too.
 In the code, it is assumed that a positron is slowed down instantaneously by surrounding electrons by Coulomb interaction and forms Ps which also decays instantaneously.
 The assumption is valid at early time, where most matter remains mostly ionized.
-When the ejecta enter the nebula phase, similar to photons, the capture of electron for annihilation becomes non-local.
+When the ejecta enters the nebula phase, similar to photons, the capture of electron for annihilation becomes non-local.
 To consistently model this phase, the positron itself should be modeled as another type of ``packet'' (while the annihilation of Ps is still much shorter than any dynamical timescales in a supernova).
-The extension will allow the code to model multiple possible interaction depending on the electron sources \citep[see e.g.,][for the possible interaction channels.]{Prantzos2011}.
+The extension will allow the code to model multiple possible interactions depending on the electron sources \citep[see e.g.,][for the possible interaction channels.]{Prantzos2011}.